MVZ Historic Biographies

 Seth Bertram Benson (1905-2005)

-Curator of mammals from 1932 until his retirement in 1969.
-Benson received his Ph.D under Grinnell in 1933, and led many expeditions to Mexico beginning in 1936.
+Curator of mammals from 1932 until his retirement in 1969, Benson received his Ph.D under Grinnell in 1933, and led many expeditions to Mexico beginning in 1936.
 Alexander urged Grinnell to hire Benson, and funded many of his trips.
+During his 40 years at the MVZ, Benson collected over 13,000 specimens.
+(In Memoriam)

 Harold Child Bryant (1886-1961)